NVIDIA/aistore/docs/performance.md

 > (**) The interface between AIS and a local filesystem is extremely limited and boils down to writing/reading key/value pairs (where values are, effectively, files) and checking existence of keys (filenames).
 Moving AIS off of POSIX to some sort of (TBD) key/value storage engine should be a straightforward exercise.
 Related expectations/requirements include reliability and performance under stressful workloads that read and write "values" of 1MB and greater in size.

+> Most of the tuning guidance below applies to bare-metal deployments - host-level settings like CPU governor, disk scheduler, sysctl, and ionice that must be configured outside the container.
+> When AIS runs in containers or Kubernetes pods, it handles resource-awareness internally via cgroup integration.
+See [AIS in Containerized Environments](/docs/containerized.md) for details.

 - [Operating System](#operating-system)
 - [CPU](#cpu)
 - [Network](#network)